 Instead, you must drive fans to your bio to click on a link.

-10. Pinterest Affiliate Links
+10. Pinterest Affiliate Links.

 Since Pinterest is a visual social media platform, you have several opportunities to drive traffic to your affiliate links, especially those which promote physical products.

 Or, you can include a pin with your affiliate link in a board focused on a broader topic.

 For example, if you are an affiliate marketer for a nutrition company, create a Pinterest board around healthy eating tips, ideas, and recipes.

-11. Twitter Affiliate Links
+11. Twitter Affiliate Links.

 Since you only have 280 characters to convince someone to click on your affiliate link, you need to be creative.

 You can also pair your social media copy and links with an image or video to create more intriguing content for your target audience.

 From there, they use other tactics we’ve reviewed to entice users to click on the embedded affiliate links.

 How to Disclose Your Affiliate Links

 Most content creators will include a short paragraph explaining the relationship between the content and the affiliate program advertiser at the beginning of their content and on a dedicated page of their website.

-On your dedicated affiliate disclosure page, be sure to list which affiliate programs you are involved with and details about that partnership for the ultimate transparency.
-Check out these examples for inspiration.
+On your dedicated affiliate disclosure page, a list of which affiliate marketing partners you are involved with and details about that partnership for ultimate transparency.

-1. Use Affiliate Link Cloaking
+1. Use Affiliate Link Cloaking.

 Affiliate links can be lengthy, depending on the identifiers a program uses.

-Using the plugin’s WordPress dashboard, you can manage your links, add them into relevant content, and utilize advanced features such as geo-targeting.
+Using the plugin’s WordPress dashboard, you can manage your links, add them to relevant content, and utilize advanced features such as geo-targeting.

 Not only does an affiliate link cloaking tool make tracking and managing your links a breeze, but it also presents your links in a professional, branded manner.

-2. Promote Multiple Affiliate Products
+2. Promote Multiple Affiliate Products.

 If you run a travel blog, you can promote everything from airline affiliate programs to luggage companies, travel gear, hotels, and more.

 For instance, if you run a fashion blog, you can join affiliate programs for makeup, clothing, and accessories.

-3. But, Don’t Overdo It with Too Many Products
+3. But, Don’t Overdo It with Too Many Products.

-4. Diversify Your Affiliate Link Placement
+4. Diversify Your Affiliate Link Placement.

 Promote your affiliate links in: